majguo/azure-spring-apps-training/aca/README.md

 The environment creates a secure boundary around a group of your container apps.
 You will deploy your microservices to this environment and they can able to communicate with each other.

-## Build a Reactive Quarkus microservice using Azure Cosmos DB for MongoDB
+## Build a Reactive Quarkus microservice using Azure Database for PostgreSQL Flexible Server

-Build a reactive [Quarkus](https://quarkus.io/) microservice that references guides [GETTING STARTED WITH REACTIVE](https://quarkus.io/guides/getting-started-reactive) and [SIMPLIFIED MONGODB WITH PANACHE](https://quarkus.io/guides/mongodb-panache#reactive) and is bound to an [Azure Cosmos DB for MongoDB vCore](https://learn.microsoft.com/azure/cosmos-db/mongodb/vcore/introduction).
+Build a reactive [Quarkus](https://quarkus.io/) microservice that references guides [GETTING STARTED WITH REACTIVE](https://quarkus.io/guides/getting-started-reactive) and [SIMPLIFIED HIBERNATE REACTIVE WITH PANACHE](https://quarkus.io/guides/hibernate-reactive-panache).
+The service is bound to an [Azure Database for PostgreSQL Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/overview), and it uses [Liquibase](https://quarkus.io/guides/liquibase) to manage database schema migrations including initial data population.

 The source code is in the [city-service](./city-service/) directory.
-The *city-service* exposes a REST API to retrieve cities from a MongoDB database using reractive programming.
+The *city-service* exposes a REST API to retrieve cities from a PostgreSQL database using reractive programming.

 Run the following commands to build a native executable, build a Docker image, push it to the Azure Container Registry, and deploy it to the Azure Container Apps.